cot2005/ggplot-heatmap/README.md

 # ggplot-heatmap
 General Function to make a customizable heatmap with ggplot.
 Gradient scale can be customized inside of the function.

+*Axis label sizes are linked to plot width.
 ```
 datatable = file name containing data
 outputName = "heatmap.pdf"